-The position is focused on exploiting recent advances of Prof. Burch and Prof. Ma in Weyl semimetals and the discovery of RuCl3 as a 2D crystalline acceptor.
+The position is focused on exploiting the recent advances of Prof. Burch in Weyl semimetals and the discovery of RuCl3 as a 2D crystalline acceptor.
 The postdoc will develop new strategies to enhance the detectivity and polarization sensitivity of nonlinear photocurrents in Topological Insulators, Weyl semimetals, and 2D heterostructures with RuCl3.
 They will create plasmonic and photonics interfaces with an eye to applications in the THz and Mid-IR.
-The postdoctoral fellow will work jointly in the groups of Prof. Ma and Prof. Burch.

 Interested?
 Send an email with your CV to: firstname.lastname@example.org

 Unique Opportunity for a Postdoctoral Fellow at Boston College: The BC physics department is a highly collaborative environment, entirely focused on Condensed Matter Research.
 The department has 18 active faculty working at the forefront of solid-state research in quantum materials, topology, biosensing, superconductivity, plasmonics, 2D materials, magnetism, quantum information, and computing.
 This includes cutting edge experimental techniques such as scanning NV, STM, MBE, NSOM, Crystal Growth, broadband optoelectronics, and spectroscopy.